jcgregorio/webmention-run/README.md

 **HOST** - The scheme and domain name where this is running.
-If you are using the randomly generated domain name that Google Cloud Run supplies you will have to deploy this application first, find the name, update config.mk, and then redeploy with the correct HOST value.
+If you are using the randomly generated domain name that Google Cloud Run supplies you will have to deploy this application first, find the name, update config.json, and then redeploy with the correct HOST value.

 **CLIENT_ID** - Google Sign-In for Websites is used to protect the `/`